Thinking about visiting Boston? If you do (you really should!), check out these 15 Fun Things To Do In Boston.

 Harvard Square in Cambridge – OK, so Harvard Square is located in Cambridge and not Boston, but it is a short drive over the Charles River.
 It’s home to Harvard University as well as many other cultural and shopping experiences.

 Fenway Park Tour – You can’t miss this classic ballpark, whether you are a fan of baseball or not.
-Fenway Park is the oldest park in the MLB and one of the few original baseball stadiums left.
+Fenway Park , or the Green Monster as it is affectionately known, is the oldest park in the MLB and one of the few original baseball stadiums left.
 It’s full of history, home to the Boston Red Socks and a really cool place to visit.
 Free tours are provided every day.
 Check their website for details and times.

 Visit site of Boston Tea Party – On the night of December 16, 1773, Samuel Adams and the Sons of Liberty boarded three ships in the Boston harbor and threw 342 chests of tea overboard.
 This “party” lead our young nation one step closer to revolution.
 This unique museum has a live re-enactment, lets you tour the ships and actually lets you dump tea overboard just like they did so many years ago.